 If you're on a diet, you'll love this delicious Parsi dish.
-Fresh coconut, green chilies, coriander, and mint make it especially flavorful.
+Fresh coconut, green chilies, coriander, and mint make it exceptionally flavorful.
 It also looks gorgeous when served wrapped up in a banana leaf.
-Everyone at your table will love the fun of opening their own tasty little package.
+Everyone at your table will love the fun of opening their tasty little package.

 - 6 pomfret steaks

 - 1 fresh coconut, finely grated

 - 1 small bunch coriander leaves, (approximately 100 gms/ 0.22 lbs), roots cut off and thoroughly washed

 - 1 small bunch mint, (approximately 100 gms/ 0.22 lbs), thick stems removed and thoroughly washed

 - 2-inch piece of ginger

 - 3 garlic cloves